-- Describe your house and its furniture.
+- Describe and compare

-- Talk about food, drinks, and restaurants.
+- Talk about daily routines

-- Express opinions, wishes, and preferences.
+- Express likes, interests, and preferences

-- Express agreement and disagreement.
+- Express obligation

-- Talk about the past and the circumstances surrounding it.
+- Talk about past actions and events

 CULTURES.
 Students will have gained a deeper knowledge and understanding of the cultures of the Spanish-speaking world.
-They will be more acquainted with the places where Spanish is spoken, will have explored some of the main cultural, social, and historical events of the Hispanic world, and will have increased their awareness of the U.S. Hispanic/Latino communities.
+They will be more acquainted with the places where Spanish is spoken, will have explored some of the main cultural, social, and historical events of the Hispanic world, and will have increased their awareness of the U.S. Hispanic/Latinx communities.

 CONNECTIONS.
 Students will be able to acquire new information and reinforce their knowledge of other disciplines through the Spanish language.

 COMPARISONS.
-Students will have developed new insights into the nature of language and culture that will allow them to establish comparisons not only between languages, but also between the Hispanic cultures and their own.
+Students will have developed new insights into the nature of language and culture that will allow them to establish comparisons not only between languages, but also between the Hispanic and Latinx cultures and their own.

 COMMUNITIES.
 Students will be able to use the Spanish language to participate in Hispanic and Latinx communities at home and around the world.